PikachuPenial/Titanmod/PATCHNOTES.md

 - Slide fatigue now affects your sliding duration

+*NEW SETTINGS*
+- 2x ADS Sensitivity
+- 4x ADS Sensitivity
+- 8x ADS Sensitivity

 *AMMO CONVERSIONS*
-- Added new attachment types to the **Glock 18** that rework their gun stats
+- Added new attachment types to the **AS Val**, **Desert Eagle** and **Glock 18** that rework their gun stats

 **>MAPS**

 **>BALANCE**
+- All melees have been standardized stat-wise and will all function the same

+*Melee*
+- Increased damage to 150
+- Both types of swings now function identically, but still differ in animation

 **>QOL & BUG FIXES**
 - Overhauled the playermodel customization screen

 - Added a notification when importing a invalid HUD code

+- Fixed "Open Steam Profile" button not working on scoreboard

+- Fixed Lua errors when firing the AN-94

-- Fixed very rare occurance of main menu sub-menus opening twice if clicked too many times during loading
+- Fixed very rare occurance of sub-menus opening twice if clicked too many times during loading